tyleryasaka/identity-proposals/README.md

 ## Proposed Standards

-Standardizing is hard; we have to think about what things should be standardized, and what things should be left to implementation.
-We also have to think about the purpose of standardization.
-Do we want various user-facing clients to have a common contract interface?
-Or do we want to provide a consistent contract-to-contract interface?
-If something is standardized, there should be a clear use case that it intends to solve.

-With that in mind, it may turn out that some of my ideas in here should just be implementation suggestions rather than standards.

 ### ERCXXXX_KeyManager

 This is for now a placeholder, until I have had time to think through this further.
 That said, an easy starting place would be to use the key management functions of ERC725, as I suggested in my [Medium post](https://medium.com/@tyleryasaka/erc725-proposed-changes-ea2dc221136e).
 The value I can see in standardizing this is around UI.
 Might add value in allowing multiple clients to help a user manage an identity.